 With the German defeat of France also in 1940, Thailand saw an opportunity to reclaim its lost territories of Laos and western Cambodia from the French colony of French Indochina.
 France had extorted parts of northern Thailand (Laos) and western Cambodia from Siam in 1889.
 Thailand wanted them back, and this was an opportune time to do so.

 In 1940, Thailand launched a full scale assault against French forces in Laos and Cambodia and won!
 They recaptured all the territory lost to the French in the 19th Century.
 Japan then stepped in and brokered a cease fire and Thailand was able to keep these territories until the end of World War II.

 So finally in 1940, both sides of the Mekong River belonged again to Thailand.
-And as all these political and military events are unfolding, the government owned and operated Bangyikhan Distillery is preparing to unleash a new Thai spirit on the domestic market.
+And as all these political and military events were unfolding, the government owned and operated Bangyikhan Distillery was preparing to unleash a new Thai spirit on the domestic market.

 The Thai government decided to brand their new booze with the name Mekhong.
 The name aroused patriotism, nationalism and played favorably into the government’s war against the French.

 In 1941, the first bottles of Mekhong hit the store shelves and sales went beserk.
 It was a hit-both economically and politically.

 There was an immediate market and demand for Mekhong, not the least reason was that World War II all but cut off imports of the European whiskey competitors.
 Mekhong’s timing was perfect.